 OTA's Director of Real Estate Education, Diana Hill, had several role models including her mother.
 "I’ve had several great women role models in my professional career, but my mother was the most influential.
 She was the VP of “communications” now known as IT for a statewide bank.
 She was the model of a successful career women and mother.
 Her industry, like mine, was very male dominated.
 She showed me how to be successful as a strong and graceful leader."

-OTA’s Instructor and long-time trader, Louise Carr contributes her trading success to working in the male dominated banking sector.
-“It made me develop a voice, tested my strength of character, helped me to learn to push boundaries, and made me more determined than ever to do well.”
+OTA’s Instructor and long-time trader, Louise Carr says that "working in the male dominated banking sector made me develop a voice, tested my strength of character, helped me to learn to push boundaries, and made me more determined than ever to do well.”

 At a young age, Louise’s heart was always set on going into the banking sector after words of encouragement from her grandmother.
 Even though her grandmother passed away before Louise became a Bank Manager upon graduating from college, “my grandmother was never far from my thoughts.
 I have a picture of her on my trading desk!”